 Fishers’ stories – Net Benefits 2009

-Leaders from the seafood industry and retailers have welcomed the establishment of the MSC standard and are already taking part – today there are over 300 fisheries that have voluntarily entered into the MSC program, millions of tonnes of MSC certified sustainable seafood are caught annually, and shoppers around the world are choosing MSC-labelled seafood.
+Leaders from the seafood industry and retailers have welcomed the establishment of the MSC Fisheries Standard and the MSC Chain of Custody Standard and are already taking part – today there are over 340 fisheries that have voluntarily entered into the MSC program, millions of tonnes of MSC certified sustainable seafood are caught annually, and shoppers around the world are choosing from over 25,000 MSC-labelled seafood products.

 The most robust, effective, and accessible certification program

 MSC fisheries certification is open to all wild capture fisheries – whatever their size, type or location.
-The MSC program does not include farmed fish, which is why our ecolabel is only displayed on wild caught fish.
+The MSC program does include farmed fish, which is why our ecolabel is only displayed on wild caught fish.
+Although certain enhanced fisheries are eligible.

-To become MSC certified, fisheries voluntarily agree to undergo an independent, third-party assessment by an accredited certifier and team of independent experts, who might make multiple visits to the fishery depending on its size and complexity.
+To become certified to the MSC Fisheries Standard, fisheries voluntarily agree to undergo an independent, third-party assessment by an accredited certifier and team of independent experts, who might make multiple visits to the fishery depending on its size and complexity.
 The team gathers and analyses the best scientific data, and makes it available to anyone who registers an interest (such as government agencies, conservation groups and scientists).
-At the end of the consultation process, the team recommends whether or not the fishery meets the three core principles of the MSC standard and a report is published on this website for anyone to read and even object to before the team issues a final assessment and report on the fishery.
+At the end of the consultation process, the team recommends whether or not the fishery meets the three core principles of the MSC Fisheries Standard and a report is published on this website for anyone to read and even object to before the team issues a final assessment and report on the fishery.

 Learn about our standard

-This short video explains our standard of sustainability.
+This short video explains the MSC Fisheries Standard.

 Knowing where our seafood comes from